 - Learn about technical aspects.
 Before you start writing on any narrative essay topic, understand what narrative format is.
 First, there is length.
 Narratives usually take about 900-1200 words, which is 3-4 pages respectively.
 Exceptions are possible, but unless you got specific instructions from professor, this is what you should aim for.
 Then there are writing technicalities: in general, these essays should be written from the first person’s point of view, meaning that you should use “I” and related pronouns.
-Getting an idea about structure is also important: since narrative papers function as stories, they require a special approach.
+Getting an idea about essay structure is also important: since narrative papers function as stories, they require a special approach.
 Don’t jump between tenses: stick to good old Past Simple because otherwise, you might confuse yourself and your readers.

 - Write chronologically.
 Unless you’re an experienced writer who’s composed many narrative essays before, it is better to write in chronological order.
 Discuss events leading to a big conclusion one by one, gradually unpacking its meaning.
 Establish background of the event, approach it, hint at what’s coming, then describe and analyze it.
 Tell this story in the exact order it happened to you.